tale-toul/ocp-aws/README.md

 ## Cluster decommissioning instructions

 To delete the cluster and **all** its components, including the data stored in the S3 and ELB disks, use the `terraform destroy` command.
-This command should include the same variable definitions that were used during cluster creation, not all variables are strictly requiered though:
+This command should include the same variable definitions used during cluster creation, not all variables are strictly requiered though:

 ```
 $ cd Terraform